Nicholas Mansergh: Career

 In 1967 he was appointed editor-in-chief by the prime minister, Harold Wilson, of a multi-volume collection of documents from the India Office on the transfer of power to India in the 1940s.
-Two years later, he published one of his most important works, The Commonwealth Experience, and was elected Master of St John's College, Cambridge.
+Two years later, he published one of his most important works, The Commonwealth Experience, and was elected Master of St John's College, Cambridge (1969-1979).
 In 1971 he was made an honorary fellow of Trinity College Dublin.
 He served as Master until 1979, and continued there afterwards as a fellow, and he was also three times Visiting Professor at the Indian School of International Studies in New Delhi.

 Historian Margaret O'Callaghan said "Nicholas Mansergh...was one of the finest historians of high political relations between successive British governments and those of the two parts of the island of Ireland."
 He was a member of the British Academy, where the obituary by David Harkness praised his distinguished work.
 A festschrift from his students honoured his memory.

 Personal life

 In December 1939 at St. Mary the Virgin Church, Oxford University, Nicholas Mansergh married Diana Mary Keeton (1919–2001), the daughter of George Keeton of Fleet, Hampshire, an English public school headmaster and former England Rugby international.
 Diana Keeton had studied languages at Lady Margaret Hall, Oxford and was a women's squash and lawn tennis blue.
 Nicholas Mansergh was himself a former Irish senior men's tennis champion and met Keeton on an Oxford tennis court.
 She later edited two collections of his papers after her husband's death in 1991.
 She died in 2001.
 They had 5 children (Philip, Daphne, Martin, Nicholas and Jane).
-Martin is a former Irish politician and historian.
+Martin was an Irish politician and historian.
+Daphne Gilbert (her married name) became a mathematician.